-School hours for English Station Elementary School are 7:50 a.m. - 2:50 p.m.
+School hours for Elementary School are 7:50 a.m. - 2:50 p.m.

 For student safety, NO student is ever to be dropped off or picked up outside the designated carpool areas.
-Please follow the Christian Academy approved carpool procedures.
+Please follow the approved Christian Academy carpool procedures.